 The name of your nonprofit corporation cannot be the same as, or deceptively similar to, the name of any other business or nonprofit entity on file with the Nebraska Secretary of State.
 You can check the availability of a name by submitting the name in writing to the Secretary of State's Office by email, fax, or mail.
 You will receive a written confirmation as to whether the name is available.
 You can also check Nebraska's name database on the Nebraska Secretary of State's website.

-You will need to create and file nonprofit articles of incorporation with the Nebraska Secretary of State’s office.
+You will need to create and file nonprofit articles of incorporation with the Nebraska Secretary of State's office.
+As of June 2020, the filing fee is $10 plus a recording fee of $5 per page.
 Unlike most states, the Nebraska Secretary of State's website does not provide a sample or fillinable nonprofit articles of incorporation form.
 Instead, you must create your own articles and include all the information required under the Nebraska Nonprofit Corporation Act.
 Under Nebraska nonprofit law, the articles must contain:

 Complete and file your articles following the instructions provided on the Secretary of State's website.